ibm-research/speculator/README.md

 `others`: the other branches represent currently developed features

 ## Publications
-* [1] A. Mambretti, A. Sandulescu, M. Neugschwandtner, A. Sorniotti, A. Kurmus Two Methods for Exploiting Speculative Control Flow Hijacks.
+* [1] A. Mambretti, A. Sandulescu, M. Neugschwandtner, A. Sorniotti, A. Kurmus
+      Two Methods for Exploiting Speculative Control Flow Hijacks.
       13th USENIX Workshop on Offensive Technologies (WOOT), Santa Clara, CA, USA, August 2019

 * [2] A. Mambretti, M. Neugschwandtner, A. Sorniotti, E. Kirda, W. Robertson, A. Kurmus
-      Speculator: A Tool to Analyze Speculative Execution Attacks and Mitigations 35th Annual Computer Security Applications Conference (ACSAC), San Juan, Puerto Rico, December 2019
+      Speculator: A Tool to Analyze Speculative Execution Attacks and Mitigations
+      35th Annual Computer Security Applications Conference (ACSAC), San Juan, Puerto Rico, December 2019

 * [3] A. Mambretti, P. Convertini, A. Sorniotti, A. Sandulescu, E. Kirda, A. Kurmus
-      GhostBuster: understanding and overcoming the pitfalls of transient execution vulnerability checkers 28th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), Honolulu, Hawaii, March 2021
+      GhostBuster: understanding and overcoming the pitfalls of transient execution vulnerability checkers
+      28th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), Honolulu, Hawaii, March 2021

-* [4] A. Mambretti, A. Sandulescu, A. Sorniotti, W. Robertson, E. Kirda, A. Kurmus Bypassing memory safety mechanisms through speculative control flow hijacking 6th IEEE European Symposium on Security and Privacy (EuroSP), Wien, Austria, September 2021
+* [4] A. Mambretti, A. Sandulescu, A. Sorniotti, W. Robertson, E. Kirda, A. Kurmus
+      Bypassing memory safety mechanisms through speculative control flow hijacking
+      6th IEEE European Symposium on Security and Privacy (EuroSP), Vienna, Austria, September 2021

 ### Git flow
 This repository follows the [git-flow][git-flow] branching model.
 Make sure to read and